-Rising cesarean section rate is a global concern, affecting developing and developed countries(1).
-Along with high cesarean section rate comes a high incidence of Placenta Accreta Spectrum (PAS)(2).
-PAS management is a nightmare to obstetricians across the world, because of the severe bleeding that ensues while attempting to separate the placenta from the surrounding structures like the bladder(3).
+Rising cesarean section rate is a global concern, affecting developing and developed countries [1].
+Along with high cesarean section rate comes a high incidence of Placenta Accreta Spectrum (PAS) [2].
+PAS management is a nightmare to obstetricians across the world, because of the severe bleeding that ensues while attempting to separate the placenta from the surrounding structures like the bladder [3].

-Resource rich countries tackle PAS by organizing multi-disciplinary teams consisting of vascular/oncosurgeons, hematologists and urologists in addition to senior obstetricians and anesthesiologists(3).
-Blood bank and critical care infrastructure enable them to transfuse massive quantities of blood as necessitated and can even deploy cell salvage systems to reuse the lost blood(3).
-To reduce bleeding, often intravascular balloon occlusion is used at the lower end of abdominal aorta or the common iliac arteries(3,4).
-Developing countries also face the problem of PAS, but the resources described above are rarely available leading to severe morbidity and even mortality.
+The developed countries manage PAS disorders, by organizing multi-disciplinary teams consisting of vascular/onco-surgeons, hematologists and urologists in addition to senior obstetricians and anesthesiologists [3].
+Blood bank and critical care infrastructure enable them to transfuse massive quantities of blood as necessitated and can even deploy cell salvage systems to reuse the lost blood[3].
+To reduce bleeding, often intravascular balloon occlusion is used at the lower end of abdominal aorta or the common iliac arteries [3], [4].
+Developing countries also face the problem of PAS, but the resources described above are rarely available - leading to severe morbidity and even mortality.

-We describe our experience with a novel agree a clamp - Paily Agree Clamp (PAC) developed by us, to manage placenta accreta spectrum in a center with limited resources.
+We describe our experience with a novel agree acreta clamp - Paily Aorta Clamp (PAC) developed by us, to manage placenta accreta spectrum in a center with limited resources.

-METHODS
+MATERIAL AND METHODS

 Between April 2015 and May 2021, Rajagiri Hospital - Kerala, India served as a referral center for Placenta Accreta Spectrum.
-All mothers managed with Paily Aorta Clamp (PAC), and a histopathological diagnosis of PAS(5), were included in the study.
+All mothers managed with Paily Aorta Clamp (PAC), and a histopathological diagnosis of PAS [5], were included in the study.
+Institutional Ethics Committee - Rajagiri Hospital, Aluva, Kerala, India approved this study on 18th August 2021 - vide ref.
+RAJH2021015.